Annytomica/memory_game/README.md

 - function allMatch only works sometimes.
 Unclear what prevents it from running correctly every time.
 FIX: coder error - had only put the allMAtch function in event listener for hidden4, not all the hidden cards.
 - icon for hidden animal not displaying when card clicked (after cleaning up repeated code) but is correctly identified for the match function.
 FIX: changed this.innerHTML to hiddenCard.innerHTML within the cardMatchCheck funtion
 - animalCards.filter function does not remove animal from animalCards array, in spite of function working in python tutor.
 FIX: required restating the array with animalCards = animalCards.filter() to commit the array change as the animalCards.filter() alone does not change array permanently
+- removeListener function is not working and does not inactivate hidden cards after first click.
+FIX: emptied hiddenCards array after click, rather than use removeEventListener which didn't work.
+Also had to change from using .forEach to iterate through hiddenCards array to normal for loop - I still don't quite understand why not using forEach made a difference, it was desperation not knowledge that made me try this.

 ### Unfixed

-- removeListener function is not working and does not inactivate hidden cards after first click

 ## Deployment